 Growing up with everything on my plate made me feel somewhat different when I came to live in Croatia.

 The different upbringing and the always well-dressed life and good standard of everything in my life back in South Africa allows me to feel good about myself.

 The change has made me see my roots still matter, and I don't want to lose that part of me not now or at any other time.

-Money can't buy love such marriages eventually fall apart especially, when the main focus is on materialism.
+Couples who think money can buy their happiness in their marriages eventually fall apart especially, when the main focus is on materialism.